 Dedicated to helping you return to health as soon as possible

-Situated within Health Space 307 (a new multidisciplinary centre built on the back – literally – of Finchley Osteopathy’s success), Finchley Osteopathy provides the highest standard of osteopathic care.
+The Finchley Osteopathy Clinic provides the highest standard of osteopathic care.
 The clinic has has an outstanding reputation for successful treatment from birth to old age.
-We treat a range of acute and chronic conditions, as well as offering ongoing maintenance programmes to prevent future problems.
+We treat a range of acute and chronic conditions including back pain and sciatica, neck and shoulder pain, trapped nerves, headaches, shoulder pain, stiff and painful joints, back pain in pregnancy and much more.
+We also offer ongoing maintenance programmes to prevent future problems.

 Is Osteopathy right for you?

 Osteopathy is a safe, holistic, manual approach to medicine, which aims to assist the body with its natural self-healing process.
 We believe that the human body has all the necessary elements to attain, and maintain, optimal health.
 This self-healing system enables the body to recover from injury and disease.
 Weaknesses and imbalances that occur in the framework of the body may compromise its whole health.